 Example KPIs: Calculate the average satisfaction score from employee surveys conducted at regular intervals and monitor year-over-year engagement trends.

-If you wish to learn more about measuring intranet impact, read this blog: Using Analytics to Improve Your Intranet.
+If you wish to learn more about how to intranet analytics, check out this blog post: Using Analytics to Improve Your Intranet.

 Ready to maximize your intranet’s impact?
 Contact us for a demo of Omnia Analytics or a discussion on intranet strategies that drive results.
 If you are not ready for that just yet, please check out this document to learn more about successful intranets: Step-by-Step Guide to Achieving Intranet Success.